TypeScriptToLua/TypeScriptToLua.github.io/docs/advanced/functions-and-the-self-parameter.md

 ### `@noSelf`

-If you wish to specify that all functions in a class, interface or namespace should not have a context parameter, you can use the [`@noSelf`](compiler-annotations.md#noself) directive.
+If you wish to specify that all functions in a class, interface or namespace should not have a context parameter, you can use the [`@noSelf`](compiler-annotations.md#noself) annotation.

 **Example**